 2. Daughter of the Pirate King

 Daughter of the Pirate King is an excellent series to get you into the fantasy world that achieved Evergreen Teen Book Award Nominee.
 If you grew up or loved Pirates of the Caribbean, you will love it.
 Our heroine, Alosa, allows herself to be captured by pirates and taken aboard their pirate ship.
-She let it happen because she has a secret task.
+She let it happen because she had a secret task.
 She is trying to get a pirate map aboard the pirate ship because we learn there is the best banter in the duology.

 Also, it’s so light and fast-paced you will burn through the entire duology.
 There’s a little bit of romance which is rememberable.
 The storyline, plot, dialogues, narration, characters, and world-building are excellent for enjoying a fantasy romance.
 From the first page, the story makes you interested, and cliffhanger to read the last page.
 So, please take it.